infumap/infumap/docs/cli.md

 - **-s --session (optional):** The session name.
 If no session name is specified, "`default`" will be assumed.
 - **-c --container-id (required):** The id of the container to add the files to.
 - **-d --directory (required):** The path of the directory to upload all files from.
 This directory must only contain regular files (no links or directories).
-- **-r --resume (optional):** If present, it is not enforced that the Infumap container is empty, and files already present in the container will be skipped.
+- **-r --resume (optional):** By default, if the Infumap container has a file or image with the same name as a file in the local directory, the bulk upload operation will not start.
+If this flag is set, these files will be skipped instead.
+- **-a --additional (optional):** By default, an attempt to upload files to an Infumap container that contains files with names other than those in the local directory will fail.
+Setting this flag disables this check.